CRIPAC-DIG/NGNN/README.md

 The original Polyvore dataset we used in our paper is first proposed [here](https://github.com/xthan/polyvore-dataset).
 After downloaded the datasets, you can put them in the folder `NGNN/data/`:

-you can download the preprocessed data here, <https://drive.google.com/open?id=1ibYEw0H9L9O9OLbxCiAlcZkt_IYuwKfd>  and also put them in the folder `NGNN/data/`.
+You can download the preprocessed data here, <https://drive.google.com/open?id=1ibYEw0H9L9O9OLbxCiAlcZkt_IYuwKfd>  and also put them in the folder `NGNN/data/`.

 There is a small dataset `sample` included in the folder `NGNN/data/`, which can be used to test the correctness of the code.